tylergneill/skrutable/manual.md

 For the concepts and traditional conventions in Sanskrit prosody on which this part of `skrutable` is based, see above all the appendix of V.S.
 Apte's *Practical Sanskrit-English dictionary*, 1890, pp. 1179ff. ([on Archive](https://archive.org/details/ldpd_7285627_000/page/n1195/mode/2up))

-In short:
+The most important terms in short:
 * laghu (l) / guru (g): metrically light / heavy syllable
 * mora: value of 1 for each light syllable and 2 for each heavy syllable
 * gaṇa: [traditional abbreviation](https://en.wikipedia.org/wiki/Sanskrit_prosody#Ga%E1%B9%87a) for [trisyllable group](https://en.wikipedia.org/wiki/Foot_(prosody))
-* śloka: verse consisting of 8 syllables (or *akṣaras*) per quarter (or *pāda*) following particular pattern of constraints
+* śloka: verse consisting of 8 syllables (or *akṣaras*) per quarter (or *pāda*) in partly constrained pattern of light/heavy
-* samavṛtta: verse containing four quarters of equal syllable length
+* samavṛtta: verse containing four quarters with the same number of syllables in each
-* jāti: verse containing quarters with set pattern of total moraic length
+* jāti: verse containing four quarters with set patterns of total moraic length

 # related projects

-There are numerous related projects which some users may find preferable to `skrutable` in certain respects (e.g., more script support, different meter guesses, easier to install, etc.) Here are my recommended highlights.
+There are numerous related projects which users may find preferable to `skrutable` in certain respects (e.g., more script support, different guesses for imperfect meters, easier to install, etc.) Here are my recommended highlights.

 Scheme Detection | Transliteration | Scansion & Meter Identification | Main Author
 -------- | ---------- | --------- | --------